taowenwei/openapi2tools/README.md

 Companies worldwide have invested billions 💰💰💰 into developing APIs.
 In the new AI era, a question begs, how to leverage the power of natural language processing while preserving existing investments.

-**openapi2tools** tries to solve the above challenge by converting an OpenAPI spec json into a domain specific Agent.
+**openapi2tools** tries to solve the above challenge by converting an OpenAPI spec json into a domain knowledge specific LangGraph Agent.

 ## Installation and Usage